17 frugal & fun summer activities

 Bike rides are a great way to explore your city and get some exercise at the same time.

 Don’t forget to wear your helmet!

-10. Host or Shop At A Yard Sale – One of my favourite things about summer is the abundance of yard sales.
+10. Host or shop at a yard sale – One of my favorite things about summer is the abundance of yard sales.
 I just love picking through someone else’s trash and finding treasures for myself.